CrossRef/rest-api-doc/rest_api.md

 ## Background

-See the document, [CrossRef metadata best practice to support key performance indicators (KPIs) for funding agencies](https://github.com/CrossRef/rest-api-doc/blob/master/funder_kpi_metadata_best_practice.md), for background.
+See the document, [Crossref metadata best practice to support key performance indicators (KPIs)](https://github.com/Crossref/rest-api-doc/blob/master/funder_kpi_metadata_best_practice.md), for background.

 ## Reporting issues

-If you have suggestions or encounter problems with the API or the documentation, please report them on our [issue tracker](https://github.com/CrossRef/rest-api-doc/issues).
+If you have suggestions or encounter problems with the API or the documentation, please report them on our [issue tracker](https://github.com/Crossref/rest-api-doc/issues).

 If you have other queries, please contact us at: